-Intangible assets consist of a customer list, patents and product rights, acquired technology and tradenames.
+Intangible assets consist of customer relationships, patents and product rights, developed technology and tradenames.
 Patents and product rights consist of costs associated with the acquisition of patents, licenses and product distribution rights.
-Intangible assets are amortized using the straight-line method over their estimated useful lives of seven to fifteen years.
+Intangible assets are amortized using the straight-line method over their estimated useful lives of five to fifteen years.